Select which levels of government to filter results to

 Jurisdictional is an open, crowd-sourced directory of public entities in the United States.

-The year is 2019 and we don't yet have an open, complete data inventory of public entities in the United States.
+It is 2020 2021 2022 2023 and we don't have a complete inventory of what constitutes "government" in the United States.

 The hypothesis is that the user experience of government can be improved through better structured data and experiences; crafted around the varying needs of each citizen; each person.
 What will follow is a better articulation of the challenges we face and the needs we have, as well as a means to address those challenges and fulfill those needs.
 Coordinated effort to achieve shared goals starts with a shared framework for all - a lattice for which the civic fabric can flourish.

 The convergence of technologies requires us to evolve our social technologies as well.
 A basic component of the civic fabric is understanding the structure and operations of public institutions and being able to engage with it effectively and transparently.